zengzhaoxing/SharpView/README.md

 radius    | dimension    | radius of the view corner backgroundColor   | color     | backgroundColor arrowDirection    | enum    | the sharp location,can be one of the(top,left,right,bottom)
-relativePosition   | relativePosition| relative position of the sharp sharpSize    | dimension    | sharp length
+relativePosition   | fraction| relative position of the sharp sharpSize    | dimension    | sharp length,default is 0
+border    | dimension    | border width,default is 0
+borderColor    | color    | color of the border

 ## Usage